Gastroesophageal Reflux Disease (GERD)

 How can you manage GERD?

-Many people with GERD have it for the rest of their lives.
 You may need to take medicine for many years to help control the symptoms.
 But you can also make changes to your lifestyle to help relieve your symptoms of GERD.
 Here are some things to try:

 Frequently Asked Questions